-NCL’s net debt level has ballooned from around $6.8 billion at the end of 2019 to $13.5 billion in Q3 2022.
-Meanwhile, earnings at the company have yet to recover from the Covid shock are have been consistently negative since 2020.
-Put the two together – around 2x higher net debt with a loss-making operation – and you have a recipe for disaster.
-It will likely take NCLH several years or more of running at pre-Covid profitability levels to reduce their debt back to their pre-Covid level.
+NCL’s net debt level has ballooned from around $6.8 billion at the end of 2019 to $13.9 billion at the end of 2023.
+While the earnings have started to recover post-Covid, it will likely take NCLH several years or more of running at pre-Covid profitability levels to reduce their debt back to their pre-Covid level.
 This is a very long time!

 Due to Norwegian’s significantly worsened financial position, the shares have also become significantly more volatile.
 The shares easily move 5-10% in one day.
-And while that might not seem like much, it’s important to remember that the shares have declined by 30% just between January and December of 2022.
-In late September, the shares were down 50%!
+And while that might not seem like much, it’s important to remember that the shares have declined by 75% since the start of Covid-19.

 For these reasons, you can easily end up losing more on the shares than you will gain in OBCs.

-Based on this investment, a 10% decline in the share prices (whether in one day or over a few days or months), would cost you $153.
+Based on this investment, a 10% decline in the share prices (whether in one day or over a few days or months), would cost you a significant amount (up to $170 on the day this article was updated).
 This is significant in comparison to the benefits on offer, so in my mind it’s not worth the risk – especially if you’re buying these shares just to claim the benefits.

 Yes, if the shares go back up, you could gain a lot of money too.
 But at this point, that’s just pure speculation.
 Sure you can have a little fun with the shares if they go up, but unless you really know what you are doing, you’re better off just going on that cruise.
 Plus its more enjoyable to get lucky in the stateroom than pray and hope that maybe you can get lucky in the markets!
 If you want to make money in the markets, there are better options to consider.